 If you’re looking to fund a major expense like a wedding, school, car, medical bill or anything else, you have options.
 This guide will give you a brief overview of the pros and cons of using methods like a home equity loan to fund major expenses.

 Home equity loans (HEL) have more manageable risks and rewards compared to the other methods on this list.
 Tapping into home equity for a loan to pay major expenses is becoming more common.
 No matter why you choose a home equity loan, there are a variety of benefits.

 Using a home equity loan to pay off debt will typically give you a lower interest rate than most other methods because the loan is secured by your home.
-While rates vary by lender, Discover Home Equity Loans offers fixed rates as low as 4.99%*.
+While rates vary by lender, Discover Home Loans offers fixed rates starting at 3.99%*.
 You usually cannot get this low of a rate with personal loans or credit cards.
 There are also fewer restrictions on what you can use the money for.

 In addition, home equity loans usually offers longer loan terms, so there may be less impact to your finances month to month.
-Discover Home Equity Loans offers repayment terms of 10, 12, 15 and 20 years.
+Discover Home Loans offers repayment terms of 10, 15, 20 and 30 years.

 Another advantage of a home equity loan is the fees.
-While it varies by lender, Discover Home Equity Loans has no origination fees, closing costs or prepayment penalties.
+While it varies by lender, Discover Home Loans charges no application, origination, or appraisal fees, and no cash is required at closing.

 Your home equity is the collateral for your loan, so if you are unable to repay your loan, you may be putting your home at risk.

 Another risk is the value of your home.
 If your home value does decline, you may end up owing more than what the home is worth overall.

 There are two kinds of personal loans – unsecured and secured.
 Unsecured loans are common and don’t require any collateral.
 Secured loans require you to provide an asset that the bank will take if you default.